UGA Cooperative Extension is a collaboration between UGA CAES and UGA FACS.

 Plant Testing

-The Plant Disease Clinics provide diagnostic support for county and area Extension personnel and the residents of Georgia.
+The Plant Disease Clinics provide diagnostic support for county and area Extension personnel and Commercial Landscapping companies.
 Our services include analysis of plant material and soil for bacterial, fungal, viral, and nematode pathogens as well as suggesting appropriate control measures when available.
-Our clients include Extension Educators, Growers, Retailers, Arborists, Golf Courses, Researchers, and Homeowners.
+Our clients include Extension Educators, Growers, Retailers, Arborists, Golf Courses, and Researchers.
 The clinic provides accurate plant disease diagnosis, quick turn around time, professional services, and up-to-date control recommendations.

 This program is committed to providing the best unbiased educational information on disease management, and responsive diagnosis to facilitate timely implementation of those management recommendations.
 This goal is achieved by effective interdepartmental and interdisciplinary programming across our functions of research, Extension and instruction.
 The Plant Disease Clinics work very closely with the UGA Cooperative Extension County Offices.